johnykvsky/dummydocs/docs/examples/extensions.md

 `DummyGenerator` comes with two extensions for date-time related data generation:

 * `DateTime`, which is port of Faker DateTime extension, with same methods
-* `AnyDateTime`, which is build with a bit different approach
+* `AnyDateTime`, which is build with a bit of different approach

 While in `DateTime` you have various: